Have you ever worked so hard on reaching a goal, and then when you actually reached it you didn't know what to do next?

 If you skipped to the end, or you've read this very long post (thank you!), then you might be curious to know what's next.

-Well, if you'd like to hear more about our big life changes from us more 'in person' then check out our Instagram stories and posts over the next week and our YouTube videos over the next few weeks.
+Well, if you'd like to hear more about our big life changes from us more 'in person' then check out our Instagram stories and posts over the next few months and our YouTube videos over the next few months.
 We are going deep and sharing a lot more than this post went into in video format, it just takes a bit more time to get it ready. 🙂

 There are many factors that influenced our decisions outside of Riley wanting to try school, and still many unknowns.